 Each infant has a unique mix of symptoms during teething.
 The most common symptoms are mild irritability and a lack of appetite.

 Many babies have few or no symptoms when their teeth break through the gums.
 Some babies will show at least one or two of the following symptoms when they begin to teethe:

 - red and swollen gums

-With time, begin to introduce harder foods, like cold fruit and vegetables, to your baby’s diet.
+With time, you should begin to introduce harder foods, like cold fruit and vegetables, to your baby’s diet.
 This is an important milestone that can also alleviate teething discomfort.
-Make sure to stay with the child at all times, so you can monitor his or her chewing and prevent choking.
+Make sure to stay with the child at all times so you can monitor their chewing and prevent choking.

-During teething, a baby’s constant drooling can irritate his or her skin.
-Use a bib to keep your baby’s chin dry as best as possible.
+During teething, a baby’s constant drooling can irritate their skin.
+Use a bib to keep your baby’s chin as dry as possible.

-If your infant is really having a tough time, you might want to give him or her infant Tylenol to relieve any discomfort.
+If your infant is really having a tough time, you might want to give them infant acetaminophen to relieve discomfort.
 You can also apply a teething gel.
 However, avoid gels that contain choline salicylate and benzocaine.
-These are not safe to be eaten by infants, since they can reduce the levels of oxygen in the blood.
+These are not safe for infants, since they can reduce the levels of oxygen in the blood.
 Teething gels give only brief, if any, relief.

 There are other supposed remedies out there that should be avoided.
 In fact, such methods can actually harm your baby.
 Never: